AlexandruDbr/US_real_estate_SQL_proj/README.md

 ## Transformations done:
 1. Delete white space from column "exact_loc" table Transactions2022.
 2. Add a new index column "rowid" in table Transactions2022.
 It must  be auto incremental.
-3. Create a backup table called "Transactions2022_backup" and add 6 columns by splitting "exact_loc"  before delimiter ','..
+3. Create a backup temporary table called "Transactions2022_backup" and add 6 columns by splitting "exact_loc"  before delimiter ','..
 4. I used CHARINDEX, SUBSTRING AND REVERSE to clear the null or compatible values from the previous 6 new columns added by taking advantage of certain patterns in the data.
 Then, I renamed the columns.
-5. Delete "col8" as it was not useful for this project.
+5. Delete "col8", "col1", "col2" as it was not useful for this project.
+6. Create a temporary table to store total sales by State and City in the first week.